niplav/site/considerations_on_cryonics.md

 regarding resources.

 But a much simpler way of approaching the topic could be the following:
-One takes arguments from both sides (positive futures and negative futures) and prematurely concludes that the future is on average going to be neutral, with a high variance in the result.
-But some problems present
-themselves: In different value systems, "neutral" means very different things.
-Strictly speaking, a utilitarian would see human extinction as neutral (the utility of a world without any sentient beings is exactly 0), anti-natalists consider an empty world to be a positive thing, and most people working on preventing human extinction would consider such a world to be a gigantic loss of opportunity, and therefore net negative.
+One takes arguments from both sides (proclaiming positive futures and negative futures) and prematurely concludes that the future is on average going to be neutral, with a high variance in the result.
+But some problems present themselves: In different value systems, "neutral" means very different things.
+Strictly speaking, a utilitarian would see human extinction as neutral, but not net neutral (the utility of a world without any sentient beings is exactly 0, which is presumably lower than the current value of the world), anti-natalists consider an empty world to be a positive thing, and most people working on preventing human extinction would consider such a world to be a gigantic loss of opportunity, and therefore net negative.

 There seems to be no simple way to resolve these conflicts, otherwise it would have been written down up to now.
 But it seems like most people would take the current state of affairs as neutral, with improvements in happiness, meaning and wealth to be positive, and decreases in those to be negative.
-Also, they don't see dying tomorrow as a neutral thing.
+Also, they don't see dying tomorrow as a neutral event.

 There are two different methods of putting a value on human life: the [VSL](https://en.wikipedia.org/wiki/Value_of_life) and the